 Eye cancer statistics

 Deaths from eye cancer, 2014, UK

-- Eye cancer accounts for less than 1% of all new cases in the UK (2013).
+- Eye cancer is not among the 20 most common cancers in the UK, accounting for less than 1% of all new cancer cases (2015).

-- Over the last decade, eye cancer incidence rates have increased by around a tenth (11%) in the UK, though the change is not significant for males and females separately.
+- Since the early 1990s, eye cancer incidence rates have increased by around a seventh (14%) in the UK.
+Rates in males have remained stable, and rates in females have remained stable.

 - Most eye cancers occur in the choroid.

 - 1 in 1,205 men and 1 in 1,330 women will be diagnosed with eye cancer during their lifetime.

 - An estimated 5,800 people who had previously been diagnosed with eye cancer were alive in the UK at the end of 2010.